-Landec's Agricultural Seed Technology business, operated through its wholly owned subsidiary Intellicoat Corporation ("Intellicoat"), combines Landec's proprietary seed coating technology with a unique Fielder's Choice Direct ("Fielder's Choice") system of selling called eDC - e-commerce, direct marketing and consultative sales.
-In September 1997, Intellicoat acquired Fielder's Choice, a direct marketer of hybrid corn seed.
+Landec's Agricultural Seed Technology business, operated through its wholly owned subsidiary Intellicoat Corporation ("Intellicoat"), combines Landec's proprietary seed coating technology with a unique Fielder's Choice Direct ("Fielder's Choice") system of selling called eDC-TM- - e-commerce, direct marketing and consultative sales.

-In addition to its core businesses, Landec also operates a Technology Licensing/Research and Development Business which licenses products outside of Landec's core businesses to industry leaders such as Alcon Laboratories, Inc. and Hitachi Chemicals.
+In addition to its core business, Landec also operates a Technology Licensing/Research and Development Business which licenses products to industry leaders such as Alcon Laboratories, Inc. and Hitachi Chemicals.
 It also engages in research and development activities with companies such as ConvaTec, a division of Bristol Myers Squibb.

 To support the polymer manufacturing needs of the core businesses, Landec has developed and acquired lab scale and pilot plant capabilities in Menlo Park, California and scale-up and commercial manufacturing capabilities at its Dock Resins Corporation subsidiary ("Dock Resins") in Linden, New Jersey.
-In April 1997, Landec acquired Dock Resins, a manufacturer and marketer of specialty acrylic and other polymers.
-In addition to providing manufacturing capabilities, Dock Resins sells industrial specialty products under the Doresco-TM-trademark which are used by more than 300 customers throughout the United States in coatings, printing inks, laminating and adhesives markets.
+In addition to providing manufacturing capabilities, Dock Resins sells industrial specialty products under the Doresco-TM- trademark which are used by more than 300 customers throughout the United States in coatings, printing inks, laminating and adhesives markets.

-Landec's core polymer manufacturing products are based on its patented proprietary Intelimer polymers, which differ form other polymers in that they can be customized to abruptly change their physical characteristics when heated or cooled through a pre-set temperature switch.
+Landec's core polymer manufacturing products are based on its patented proprietary Intelimer-R- polymers, which differ from other polymers in that they can be customized to abruptly change their physical characteristics when heated or cooled through a pre-set temperature switch.
 For instance, Intelimer polymers can change within the space of one or two degrees Celsius from a slick, non-adhesive state to a highly tacky, adhesive state; from an impermeable state to a highly permeable state; or from a solid state to a viscous state.
 These abrupt changes are repeatedly reversible and can be tailored by Landec to occur at specific temperatures, thereby offering substantial competitive advantages in Landec's target markets.

-Based on this core technology, Landec has launched to date four product lines - QuickCast splints and casts in April 1994, which was subsequently sold to Bissell Healthcare Corporation in August 1997; Intellipac breathable membranes for the fresh-cut produce packaging market in September 1995; Intelimer polymer systems for the industrial specialties market in June 1997; and Intellicoat coatings for inbred corn seed in October 1999.
+Based on this core technology, Landec has launched to date four product lines - QuickCast-TM- splints and casts in April 1994, which was subsequently sold to Bissell Healthcare Corporation in August 1997; Intellipac-TM- breathable membranes for the fresh-cut produce packaging market in September 1995; Intelimer polymer systems for the industrial specialties market in June 1997; and Intellicoat-R- coatings for inbred corn seed in October 1999.

 Landec has been unprofitable during each fiscal year since its inception and may incur additional losses in the future.
 The amount of future net profits, if any, is highly uncertain and there can be no assurance that Landec will be able to reach or sustain profitability for an entire fiscal year.
-From inception through January 30, 2000, Landec's accumulated deficit was \$48.3 million.
+From inception through July 30, 2000, Landec's accumulated deficit was \$46.1 million.